bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

     Attributes:
-        type (str): The type of the recipe step. config (Dict[str, Any]): Dictionary containing configuration for the step.
+        type (str): The type of the recipe step. config (Dict): Dictionary containing configuration for the step.
     """
-    type: str
+    type: str = Field(..., description="The type of the recipe step")
-    config: Dict[str, Any]
+    config: Dict = Field(..., description="Dictionary containing configuration for the step")

 class Recipe(BaseModel):